Topics included in this article:

 - Connect the [A], [B] and [GND] lines of the DR40 to the corresponding terminals in the DC20.

-- Note: We recommend you consult the appropriate federal, state, and local authorities for any relevant regulations at the time of installation.
+- Note: We recommend consulting the appropriate federal, state, and local authorities for any relevant regulations at the time of installation.

 Figure 2.)
 Wiring the DR40 into the DC20 controller.

 Figure 3.)
-Power to the DR40 can be supplied through PoE.
-Even if PoE is not used, an Ethernet connection is still required.
+Power to the DR40 can be supplied via PoE.
+If PoE is not used, an Ethernet connection is still required.

 Figure 4.)
 Power can also be supplied using a 12-28VDC external power source.
 An ethernet connection is required.